 A. Determine that additions and disposals were properly accounted for in the records.
 (Materiality level - 5% of total equipment or \$500, whichever is greater.)
-No exceptions noted

 Long-Term Debt

 - A. Schedule long-term debt and verify changes in all balances for the year. - B. Determine that the appropriate debt service accounts have been established and maintained.